-WATCH: The ‘man on fire in a Dubai mall’ video is FAKE.
-Here’s the TRUTH
+WATCH: The ‘man on fire in a Dubai mall’ video is FAKE; here’s the TRUTH

 A video of a man engulfed in fire creating havoc inside a mall in Dubai went viral on social media recently.
-According to Faisal Cp Kuttammakkal, the Facebook user who shared the video, the fire was the result of the man’s mobile exploding inside his pocket.
+According to Faisal Cp Kuttammakkal, who shared the video on Facebook — the fire was the result of the man’s mobile exploding inside his pocket.
 With over a hundred shares in less than 24 hours, the short clip, the caption of which in Malayalam translated to “an incident that just happened in Dubai”, had gone viral.
-Many can be heard shrieking in fear and seen trying to douse the fire with clothes.
+Many can be seen trying to douse the fire with clothes and shrieking in fear.
 But as it turns out, the news is fake.

 According to a report by Gulf News, Dubai Police warned people not to believe everything they see, explaining that the accident apparently happened in Morocco, in a city called Agadir, on June 3.
 “The video wasn’t in The Dubai Mall or in any mall in the emirate.
 There is a police post in the mall and the officers didn’t receive any alert about such an incident,” Major-General Khalil Ebrahim Al Mansouri, Assistant Commander-in-Chief for Criminal Investigation Affairs of Dubai Police, said.

-According to a report by BOOM, Dubai Police also posted a clarification on their Twitter account, refuting the rumours that the horrifying incident took place in the mall there.
-A Morocco World News report stated that the man was in fact, a ‘would-be shoplifter’ who set himself on fire at the Agadir supermarket.
+According to a report by BOOM, Dubai Police also posted a clarification on their Twitter account, refuting the rumours that the horrifying incident took place in a mall there.
+A Morocco World News report stated that the man was in fact, a ‘would-be shoplifter’, who set himself on fire at the Agadir supermarket.
 The 30-year-old decided to do this because his attempt at stealing something from the mall was foiled by the security personnel there, who then imposed a heavy fine.

 For all the latest Trending News, download Indian Express App